Trump and DeSantis jab at each other on campaign trail in 1st dueling appearances as 2024 candidates

 He used a similar line tailored to the local voters when acknowledging that New Hampshire, like Florida, does not collect personal income taxes.
 “You’ve got this one little outpost in New England that’s holding the line,” he said.

-Trump is in Iowa nearly three weeks after canceling his last event, a large rally near Des Moines, due to a tornado warning, reluctantly ceding the spotlight to DeSantis as the governor crisscrossed the state ahead of his campaign launch.

-In addition to Laconia, DeSantis’ New Hampshire tour included planned stops Thursday in Rochester, Salem and Manchester.
-He planned to campaign Friday to South Carolina, another prominent state on the presidential voting calendar.
+In addition to Laconia, DeSantis’ New Hampshire tour included stops in Rochester, Salem and later Manchester.
+He planned to campaign Friday in South Carolina, another prominent state on the presidential voting calendar.

+Matt Johnson, a 55-year-old consultant from Windham, New Hampshire, who attended the Salem event, said Trump and DeSantis present voters with a real choice but he liked that DeSantis “has proven he actually can get stuff done in government."

+“(Trump) talked a lot and he got some stuff done but he didn’t really get a lot of things done that he probably should have," Johnson said.
+He added, “As for the cult of personality thing, I’ve had enough of that."

 Trump, after appearing Wednesday night at a GOP legislative dinner in Des Moines, appeared Thursday morning at one of the twice-monthly breakfasts of a conservative club at a restaurant in Urbandale.
 The Westside Conservative Breakfast events are a long-standing stop for Republican candidates for all levels of elected office, including presidential hopefuls.

-The former president later had lunch with faith leaders, and was scheduled to visit with activists and supporters.
-Thursday afternoon, he was set to participate in a town hall with Sean Hannity taped in the Des Moines suburb of Clive.
-The town hall will air at 9 p.m.
+The former president also had lunch with faith leaders and later addressed several hundred activists and supporters.
+Thursday afternoon, he was set to participate in a town hall with Sean Hannity being taped in the Des Moines suburb of Clive.
+It will air at 9 p.m.
 Thursday on Fox News.

-DeSantis' stop in New Hampshire is scheduled to look similar to his Iowa swing, with a series of appearances around the state and one event billed as a "fireside chat" with his wife, Casey DeSantis.

 As Trump and DeSantis make their pitch to GOP voters, the Republican presidential field is shaping up to become even more crowded.